Best Film for the Canon EOS-3

 Consumer vs Professional Film

-Film speed is listed as ISO, which may also be regarded as the film’s sensitivity to light.
+The ISO refers to the speed of the film, which can also be regarded as the film’s sensitivity to light.

-ISO 100 and slower speed films (ISO 25, ISO 50, etc) can be challenging to use handheld with the EOS-3.
-This is because without full sun, the shutter speeds will take longer than what you are able to handhold without leading to motion blur unless you are out in full sun.
+ISO 100 and slower films (ISO 50, ISO 25, etc) might be challenging to use handheld in the EOS-3.
+The will probably be longer are going to take more time than what you are able to handhold without leading to motion blur unless you are out in full sun.

-Film latitude is the range of stops a film can be overexposed while having usable photographs.
-Pro film emulsions have a larger latitude paired with a somewhat increased cost.
+Latitude is the amount of stops film can be overexposed while retaining usable photographs.
+Professional films have a larger latitude to go along with a somewhat higher price.

-Slide film has a smaller amount of latitude compared to negative film.
-That is a reason why it's regarded as more difficult to work with.
+Slide film has less latitude when compared to negative film.
+That is one of the reasons why it is regarded as more difficult to shoot.

-Dynamic range is the range between the shadows and highlights parts of a photo that can be recorded.
-Areas of a photograph that are not in this range will appear as completely black underexposed shadows or white overexposed highlights.
+Dynamic range represents the range between the shadows and highlights parts of a picture that can be captured.
+Sections of a photo that are not in this range will be rendered as completely black underexposed shadows or completely white overexposed highlights.